Diebuster: Casio Takashiro (カシオ・タカシロウ, Kashio Takashirō)

-- The Serpentine Sisters (サーペンタイン姉妹, Sāpentain Shimai)
+The Serpentine Sisters (サーペンタイン姉妹, Sāpentain Shimai)

 Two highly mysterious members of Topless, the Serpentine Sisters are the oldest living Topless.
-They plan to awaken something inside the moon Titan that will give them the secret to eternal Topless powers and are revealed to consume its meat to prolong their powers until they can awaken the 'fluctuating gravity well', as they call it.
+They plan to awaken something inside the moon Titan that will give them the secret to eternal Topless powers and are revealed to consume its meat to prolong their powers until they can awaken the "fluctuating gravity well", as they call it.
 Their true motivation for needing these powers is the fact that without them, they might lose their close connection.

+Production

+In 2004, Kazuya Tsurumaki directed Diebuster.
+Before coming to Gainax, he was a fan of Gunbuster.
+When it came time to create the second part of the story, he decided to offer his assistance.
+When Yūichirō Oguro interviewed Tsurumaki on August 15, 2006, Tsurumaki told Oguro that it is not that he genuinely believed in "hard work and guts" (努力と根性, doryoku to konjō), but that he enjoyed humorous parts being included with serious parts.
+Tsurumaki said the Science Lesson segments depicted Noriko as an otaku; conversely, Diebuster did not have such a connection.
+Moreover, when he worked on Neon Genesis Evangelion, he was not thought of as an otaku.
+He thought that it was acceptable not to be an otaku and was working for other people who were not otaku.
+Additionally, he believed the Science Lessons segments exemplified otaku pride and appreciated Hiroyuki Yamaga and Hideaki Anno's shift of the story.

+The anime was created to commemorate the 20th anniversary of the founding of Gainax.
+Tsurumaki previously worked on FLCL and provided his plan and direction.
+Yoshiyuki Sadamoto designed the characters, Yoshitsune Izuna designed the Buster Machines, Yōji Enokido wrote the screenplay, and Anno provided supervision.

 Music and theme songs

 The music was composed and conducted by Kōhei Tanaka, the composer of Gunbuster.